FENZIGO/desktop-tdp-control/README.md

 ## Installation

-1. Download "SteamDeck TDP.plasmoid" from releases.
+1. Download "SteamDeck.TDP.plasmoid" from releases.
-2. Run "kpackagetool5 -i SteamDeck\ TDP.plasmoid" from your Download directory.
+2. Run "kpackagetool5 -i SteamDeck.TDP.plasmoid" from your Download directory.
 3. PPM>Add Widgets...
 Add "SteamDeck TDP" widget.
 4. By entering PPM>Enter Edit Mode, you can place the widget anywhere you want.